 - To sell guests anything they first need to show up

 The most important factor in data collection for gym owners, who may have a small membership base and a low turn over, is time.
 If you can look at the numbers over a couple of years you can find the same sort of insight that big national chains get to direct their marketing strategies.
 Data can help you focus your efforts.
-When you see that patterns of who takes up the offer and who doesn’t then you have some great information that is more than data.
+When you see patterns of who takes up the offer and who doesn’t then you have some great information that is more than data.

-As a small business owner you must always be prepared to pivot and move in more valuable directions.
 If the numbers tell you that a different demographic than you anticipated is most responsive to your offering, you owe it to yourself to change focus and pursue that market.
 If that isn’t where you see your business going then it might be time to prepare to sell the business, the more data you have the easier that will be.

 How To Use Data In Marketing

 - Learn where you get the best returns

 - Document the value of your business in preparation for a sale.

 At the end of the day you win when you get your name out there and potential members come in to sample your offering.
 You make connections that help make new members members and you get a priceless volume of market data.
 If you have an opt-in for your mailing list as part of the process, many recipients will accept that and not opt out.
 You can apply the same process if you use text messaging.

 Any time you make a connection it is an opportunity to start to build a long-term relationship.
 The long term is very important, if members only buy one service a year, you want to look at the long-term trend and see how many come back the next year.

 The sort of information you can gain from promotions is so incredibly valuable.
 When you have been doing it for a while you can start to look inward into the gym industry.
 There is always a demand for learning and knowledge about the success of others.
 You can package the experience and systems you have developed from your years in the business.
 The best thing about marketing and promotions is that there are a very large but finite number of possibilities: You could spend several lifetimes learning whether each approach works for you.